geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 ##### **Chenyu** [[00:10:06](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=606)]
 Yeah, so I think that's part of the short term to do is that we like to be fixed.
 But anyway, we have retinanet.
-I think the final time is I made a big...
+I think the final time is I made a big..
 All the slowness is coming from we copied a very big tensor for eval from from GPU to CPU, and for the numpy process on that big CPU tensor, it's also slow.
-I called it slow, so I think the only tricks I did to make it faster was moving the...
+I called it slow, so I think the only tricks I did to make it faster was moving the..
 For now, when we reassemble multi-tensor into one, that's default down on CPU, and if it's really big, it's very slow.
 So I move that to gpu0, and that saves like two hours.